google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 Regression may also discover a more complicated pattern, such as this sine-like pattern of sea surface temperature every year.

-Quick discussion: What are other examples of regression?
+What are other examples of regression?
 What features might be useful for that regression system?
-ex:
+*(possible ex):
-estimate arrival time based on traffic and distance predict crop yield based on weather, time of year
+estimate arrival time based on traffic and distance predict crop yield based on weather, time of year*

 Note: *logistic* regression is a classification technique (with a binary target), and the similar names can be confusing.
 But typically, when we say "regression" we mean predicting a continuous variable.
 -->

 ---